AdhamSelim23/AdhamSelim23/README.md

 - 🕒 I am currently working on multiple projects in and out of university, small and large in scale, working with businesses to develop solutions and using Unreal Engine's UE5 to create video games and virtual environments during my free time.
 - 📫 How to reach me : Email - adhamselim.uni@gmail.com, [LinkedIn](https://www.linkedin.com/in/adham-selim-a0b253214/), [Github](https://github.com/AdhamSelim23)

-All repositories and projects will be public soon :)
+All repositories and projects are currently private.
-In the meantime, if you would like to view my projects, please contact me and we can set it up!
+If you would like to view my projects, please contact me and we can set it up!

 Please feel free to contact me at any time and I will respond as soon as I can.
 Thank you!